Add A Hook

 Hang slings from the ceiling to store long narrow sporting equipment like kayaks, canoes, paddleboards or skis against a wall and off the ground.
 This SlingTwo double kayak storage system is available online form Wayfair.

 Access the Attic

-Install a pull-down attic ladder to better access attic or above-rafter storage.
+Install a pull-down attic ladder to better access attic or overhead garage storage.
 When not in use, it folds back up and out of the way.
 But before you add extra weight to your trusses, make sure they're rated for storage.

 Stay Away from Cardboard

-Ditch the cardboard boxes and store your attic and rafter items in heavy-duty latching totes.
+Ditch the cardboard boxes and store your overhead garage storage items in heavy-duty latching totes.
 These will keep moisture, bugs, and pests out better than cardboard, and can be labeled with duct-tape and a sharpie for easy identification.

 Canvas Storage Bags Protect Decorations